Eslam477/Tic_Tac_Toe/README.md

 This is a simple implementation of the Tic-Tac-Toe game using Python.
 The game allows two players to take turns marking spaces on a 3x3 grid.
 You can choose to play against a computer-controlled opponent (BOT) or against another player (PVP).
 The game is played in the console without any graphical interface.

+## Game experience
+If you are trying the game, you can download the exe file from [here](https://drive.google.com/file/d/1SfeY74SMBJS7HCd4K4X2Dd7ZEMwCGwGj/view?usp=sharing)
+Note: The file does not have any danger or any operations that operate in secret, and it is 100% safe on devices, operating systems, and data.
 ## How to Play

 1. Run the `tic_tac_toe.py` file using Python.